Tamm Plasmon--Enhanced Widely Tunable Near-Infrared Nanolaser with Superior Efficiency and Output Power: 3. Results and Discussions

-The wavevectors of light undergo significant changes when coupled to SPPs compared to propagation in free space.
-As a result, when light confined at the metal–gain interface of a laser is emitted into free space, its phase is distorted, leading to beam divergence.

-In our proposed plasmonic nanolaser (PNL), the lasing light couples to LSPs confined within the octagonal holes of the NHA.
-Each hole thus acts as an individual dipole source, radiating coherent spherical waves~\cite{treshin_optical_2013}.
-The coherent waves from all holes interfere constructively in the far-field, producing a highly directional emission along the surface-normal direction.
+\subsubsubsection{E. Far-field directionality analysis} In the proposed plasmonic nanolaser (PNL), lasing light couples to LSPs within the octagonal NHA holes, with each hole acting as a dipole source radiating coherent spherical waves.\cite{treshin_optical_2013} These waves interfere constructively in the far-field, producing directional emission along the surface normal.
+The far-field pattern is obtained via a frequency-domain field profile monitor, assuming a $70\,\mu\text{m} \times 70\,\mu\text{m}$ laser area (200 unit cells per axis) with “Top Hat” illumination.

-To obtain the far-field pattern, we use a frequency-domain field profile monitor that transforms the near-field data into the far-field.
-Considering the periodicity of the structure, we assume the laser spans $70\,\mu\text{m}$ along both the $x$ and $y$ axes, corresponding to 200 unit cells along each axis, which is set in the far-field settings of the DFT monitor.
-A “Top Hat” illumination assumption is applied to model uniform illumination over the entire $70\,\mu\text{m} \times 70\,\mu\text{m}$ area.
-For accurate resolution, 2001 points are used in the simulation.

-The far-field intensity distribution is shown in Figure~\ref{Far_field_Analysis_all}, where $\theta_x$ and $\theta_y$ denote the angles in the $y$–$z$ and $x$–$z$ planes, respectively.
-Our analysis reveals an extremely small divergence, with a full-width at half maximum (FWHM) of approximately $0.631^{\circ}$ for both the previous and proposed designs, demonstrating superior performance compared to Zabir et al. \cite{ahmed_efficient_2018}, who reported a FWHM of around $1^{\circ}$.
-Figures~\ref{Far_field_noDBR2} and \ref{Far_field_DBR2} present cross-sectional views of the far-field pattern along $\theta_x$ and $\theta_y$.
-In both cases, the emission is narrowly centered at $\theta_x=0^{\circ}$ and $\theta_y=0^{\circ}$; however, the peak electric field intensity at this location in the dual-DBR model is nearly 15 times higher than that of the earlier design with only a single 1DPC.

-A closer examination of Figures~\ref{Far_field_thetax_noDBR2} and \ref{Far_field_thetax_DBR2} emphasizes this improvement.
-In our new PNL model, the field intensity drops sharply—from about 15.1 a.u. (normalized) to zero—within only $\theta_x \approx 0.68^{\circ}$.
-By contrast, the earlier design shows a much more fatigued decline, demonstrating the superior directionality of the proposed structure.

-Furthermore, as shown in Figure~\ref{LxLy_vary}, the divergence angle decreases with increasing device length along both the $x$ and $y$ axes.
-Nevertheless, practical fabrication constraints limit the achievable divergence angle to approximately $\sim 1^{\circ}$ in realistic devices~\cite{meng_highly_2014}.
+Figure~\ref{Far_field_Analysis_all} shows the far-field intensity distribution, with $\theta_x$ and $\theta_y$ denoting angles in the $y$-$z$ and $x$-$z$ planes.
+Both the previous and proposed designs exhibit extremely small divergence, with FWHM $\sim 0.631^{\circ}$, outperforming Zabir et al.~\cite{ahmed_efficient_2018} who reported $\sim 1^{\circ}$ for single mode tamm lasing.
+Cross-sections along $\theta_x$ and $\theta_y$ (Figures~\ref{Far_field_noDBR2} and \ref{Far_field_DBR2}) show emission centered at $\theta_x=0^{\circ}$ and $\theta_y=0^{\circ}$, with the dual-DBR model reaching nearly 15 times higher peak intensity than the single-DBR design.
+Figures~\ref{Far_field_thetax_noDBR2} and \ref{Far_field_thetax_DBR2} highlight that in the improved model, intensity drops sharply from 15.1 a.u. to zero within $\theta_x \approx 0.68^{\circ}$, while the previous design declines more gradually, demonstrating superior directionality.
+Figure~\ref{LxLy_vary} shows that increasing device length along $x$ and $y$ further reduces divergence, though fabrication limits restrict practical divergence to $\sim 1^{\circ}$.\cite{meng_highly_2014}